yaza-putu/mempstack/README.md

 # Finish
 cek your with localhost:9090 (config port on file *.conf)

-note : first on your laptop must be run service nginx and mysql
+note : first on your laptop must be run service nginx (if not active), php-fpm (if not active) and mysql (if nor active)